 In a Victorian matter:

-•Seek review under the ALA if you are aggrieved by a decision that falls within the scope of the Act (to determine whether the ALA applies, see below under “Review under the Administrative Law Act”).
+• Seek review under the ALA if you are aggrieved by a decision that falls within the scope of the Act (to determine whether the ALA applies, see “Review under the Administrative Law Act”).

 Applications for review under the ADJR Act can be commenced in the Federal Court or the Federal Circuit Court.

 For less complex disputes, the Federal Circuit Court may be preferable.
 It has the same jurisdiction as the Federal Court under the ADJR Act.
 It is meant to provide a simpler and more accessible “service” than the Federal Court and may provide a less expensive and quicker resolution of the dispute.

 If you are unsure whether or not the ADJR Act applies, you may be able to seek review in the Federal Court and combine an application under the ADJR Act with an application for one or more of the writs under section 39B of the Judiciary Act, just to be on the safe side.

 To apply for review under the ADJR Act you must be a “person aggrieved” (defined in s 3(4)(a)(i), (ii)) by:

 • a report or recommendation that was made under an enactment before a final decision (s 3(3));

 • conduct for the purpose of making a decision (s 6); and/or